ultimate-pagination/react-ultimate-pagination/README.md

 - **hidePreviousAndNextPageLinks**: *bool, optional, default: false* - boolean flag to hide previous and next page links
 - **hideFirstAndLastPageLinks**: *bool, optional, default: false* - boolean flag to hide first and last page links
 - **onChange**: *function* - callback that will be called with new page when it should be changed by user interaction (*optional*)
+- **disabled**: *bool, optional, default: false* - boolean flag to disable all buttons in pagination

 [downloads-image]: https://img.shields.io/npm/dm/react-ultimate-pagination.svg
 [npm-url]: https://www.npmjs.com/package/react-ultimate-pagination